Hannaparvin/smart-bookmark-app/README.md

-📌 Smart Bookmark App
+📌 Smart Bookmark App /n
 A full-stack bookmark manager built with Next.js + Supabase + Google OAuth and deployed on Vercel.

-🌍 Live Demo
+🌍 Live Demo /n
 🔗<a> https://smart-bookmark-app-black.vercel.app </a>

-📖 Project Overview
+📖 Project Overview /n
-This project is a secure bookmark manager where users can:
-Sign in using Google
+This project is a secure bookmark manager where users can: /n Sign in using Google /n
-Add bookmarks (title + URL + Site logo)
+Add bookmarks (title + URL + Site logo)/n
-View personal bookmarks
+View personal bookmarks /n
-Delete bookmarks
+Delete bookmarks /n
-Get real-time updates
+Get real-time updates /n
-Access their data securely from anywhere
+Access their data securely from anywhere /n
-Each user can only see their own bookmarks thanks to Supabase Row Level Security (RLS).
+Each user can only see their own bookmarks thanks to Supabase Row Level Security (RLS). /n

 🛠 Tech Stack